simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 4. **Test and Refine Policies**: After creating AppLocker rules, it is important to test them to ensure they function as intended.
 Deploy the policies to a test group or system and verify that only authorized applications are allowed to run.
 Make any necessary refinements to the rules based on the test results.

-5. **Regularly Review and Update**: As your application landscape evolves, it is crucial to regularly review and update your AppLocker policies.
+5. **Regularly Review and Update**: As your application landscape evolves, you need to regularly review and update your AppLocker policies.
 New applications may require permission to run, while others may become obsolete or pose security risks.
 Stay proactive and keep your policies up to date to maintain an effective application control mechanism.

 AppLocker provides granular control over application execution, helping you prevent unauthorized or malicious software from running on your Windows 10 system.
 By using AppLocker, you can reduce the risk of malware infections, unauthorized software installations, and other security incidents.